cloudoperators/greenhouse/docs/user-guides/cluster/onboarding.md

 ### Onboard

-For accessing the `greenhouse` cluster, the `greenhousectl` will expect your default Kubernetes [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [`context`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/) to be set to `bootstrap`.
+For accessing the `bootstrap` cluster, the `greenhousectl` will expect your default Kubernetes [`kubeconfig` file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) and [`context`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_config/kubectl_config_use-context/) to be set to `bootstrap`.
+This can be achieved by passing the `--kubeconfig` flag or by setting the `KUBECONFIG` env var.

-The location of the `kubeconfig` file to the `bootstrap` cluster is passed via the `--kubeconfig` flag or via the `KUBECONFIG` enviorment variable
+The location of the `kubeconfig` file to the `greenhouse` cluster is passed via the `--greenhouse-kubeconfig` flag.

 ```commandline
 greenhousectl cluster bootstrap --kubeconfig=<path/to/bootstrap-kubeconfig-file> --greenhouse-kubeconfig <path/to/greenhouse-kubeconfig-file> --org <greenhouse-organization-name> --cluster-name <name>